 An enterprise-grade solution provides the reliable partnership insurers require.
 From scaling to their needs to providing the always-on, always-functional access to the most important property insights.

 One thing that comes up with clients is coverage, but not just coverage, the timeliness of the coverage.
-We’ve been collecting data since 2007 in Australia, so you could literally go to a major city where we collect up to 6 times a year and see up an abundance of captures.
+We’ve been collecting data since 2009, so you could literally go to a major city where we collect up to 6 times a year and see up an abundance of captures.
 Also, finding change over time involved with any particular property.

 Other providers won’t give you that rich library of imagery and the ability to understand change over time as it lacks frequency.
 You may find something less than a year old, but it’s not guaranteed.
 Our customers are in the quest to find the truth on the ground.
 They find that with Nearmap.